PatrickEMcLean/chapbook/CuthbertLongSuffering.md

 Evil, of course was not ahoof, or even remotely quadrapedal.
 It was Master Warner's idea of a joke, a reference to himself as a young man, and his misreading of a Sherlock Holmes story.
-It was the kind of foible
+It was the kind of foible that very wealthy people thought endeared them to their elderly servants.
+But nothing coming through that gilded age squalk box at 12:15 a.m. could be endearing.

 but at 12:15 am, that humorous dive